I’m not a winter person at all. I don’t like being cold and I’m really not fond of snow, especially when I have to shovel it.

 Once everything was dry, the girls drew fish on their watercolor paintings.
 Then, they traced the fish and added details with a black Sharpie.
 They cut out their fish and arranged them on their bubble-wrap printed paper.
 For the last step, they glued all their fish to the paper.

-It was so much fun exploring a tropical location with a on a cold winter’s day.
+It was so much fun exploring a tropical location with a on a cold winter’s day with our underwater art.
 We stayed inside, stayed warm, and learned a lot.
 I love this project!

 Travel the world without leaving home with art projects inspired by all the countries.
 To find all our projects so far, please click here or on the image below.